-by Poli Rijos, Center Manager (IPH), Center for Community Health Partnership & Research at the Institute for Public Health
+Written by Poli Rijos, MSW, manager for the Center for Community Health Partnership & Research at the Institute for Public Health

 In early June, I spent eight days in El Salvador.
 Funding from the Institute for Public Health, the Episcopal Church of the Holy Communion, and my family gave me the opportunity to attend Global School by Cristosal.
 My assignment was to learn how to incorporate elements of the human rights-based approach into our public health approach to violence prevention.
 Luckily, I did not travel alone in this soul-searching expedition.
 I traveled with ten other St. Louis community members including clergy, Washington University in St. Louis and St. Louis University students, and one member from Moms Demand Action for Gun Sense in America.
 In El Salvador, we met eleven Salvadorian community members.

 By working at the Institute for Public Health, I have learned that the terms global health, local health, and one health are deeply interwoven.
 The health of our citizens, animals, and environment are connected.
 In order to achieve optimal outcomes, community partners must guide our work, which must intersect and be collaborative.
 Thus, I am ready to learn from our siblings in El Salvador.
 Much to my surprise, some neighborhoods in St. Louis have higher rates of homicides when compared to El Salvador.